milos-p-lab/ChatGPT-JSON-to-Markdown/README.md

 ## 🚀 Features

 - Converts ChatGPT JSON exports into Markdown format.
+- 📅 **Extracts and includes the exact date and time for each conversation and message** — information not available in the official `chat.html` export.
 - Preserves conversation order and message roles (User / Assistant).
-- Extracts and includes the 🗓️ **date and time** of each conversation and message.
 - Generates clean, readable Markdown for easy archiving or publishing.

 ---